ironcore-dev/metal-operator/docs/development/dev_setup.md

 ### Emergency Bypass

-In rare cases where you need to push without validation (not recommended):
+If you enabled the hook and need to push without validation (not recommended):

 ```shell
 CLAUDE_SKIP_PREPUSH=1 git push